 Our primary mission is to understand and serve the health and wellness needs of the medically underserved population and their households, living and/or working on Hilton Head and Daufuskie Islands.

 The Need is Great

 VIM Hilton Head island is the largest free clinic in South Carolina and one of the largest free clinics in the United States.
 Thousands of patients — adults and children — rely on us.
 Over 28,000 patients have been seen at VIM the past year alone!

 VIM Hilton Head Island opened in 1993 and was founded by Dr. Jack McConnell.
 It has grown significantly over the past two decades.
 The clinic’s facilities now span over 8,000 square feet.
-The clinic is such an example of success that nearly 100 other clinics across the country have modeled their facilities after VIM Hilton Head.
+The clinic is such an example of success that 88 other clinics across the country have modeled their facilities after VIM Hilton Head.
 Volunteers in Medicine provides care in 23 medical specialties and five disease management clinics.
 VIM keeps children in school, people at work, and eases the burden on local emergency rooms.

 Our patients are primarily the working poor — more than 70% work or have a family member who does.
 The need for VIM’s services is so great because one in five people in the local community is uninsured.
 That’s because the hospitality and service industries generate much of the local economic impact.
 Typically, those industries do not offer healthcare.